eddysanoli-galileo/Data-Analysis-Statistical-Modeling-and-Computation-in-Applications/Module 5 - Environmental Data and Gaussian Processes/Project/Written Report.md

     ![rbf-first-try](Images/rbf_final_predictions_first_try.png)

     Even though I later found out that this error was due to a poor choice of prior mean, I decided to try another kernel function to see if the fit improved.
 Another similar kernel suggested by [David Duvenaud](https://www.cs.toronto.edu/~duvenaud/cookbook/), is the rational quadratic.
 After trying it, I found that the fit improved, but not as much as I would have liked.
 The predictions kept "diverging".
 After a thorough check of my logic, I found the error in the prior mean, and fixed it.
 The RBF kernel started working immediately, and I decided to stick with it.
-Retried using the rational quadratic kernel as well, but the variance was way too tight around the predicted mean, causing some of the training data to fall outside of the area of uncertainty.
+Retried using the rational quadratic kernel as well, but the variance was way too tight around the predicted mean, causing some of the training data to fall outside of the area of uncertainty (area marked between 3 times the variance above and below the mean.
+Colored in gray in the chart below).

     ![rq-second-try](Images/rq_final_predictions_second_try.png)